Chlöe Swarbrick

-Chlöe Charlotte Swarbrick (born 26 June 1994) is a New Zealand politician.
-Following a high-profile but unsuccessful run for the 2016 Auckland mayoral election, she became a parliamentary candidate for the Green Party of Aotearoa New Zealand, standing in the 2017 New Zealand general election, and was elected as a member of the New Zealand Parliament at the age of 23.
-In the 2020 election, Swarbrick was elected as the Member of Parliament for Auckland Central, becoming the second Green Party MP ever to win an electorate seat, and the first without a tacit endorsement from a major party leader.
+Chlöe Charlotte Swarbrick (born 26 June 1994) is a New Zealand politician who has served as a co-leader of the Green Party of Aotearoa New Zealand since 2024.

+Following a high-profile, but unsuccessful, run for the 2016 Auckland mayoral election, she became a parliamentary candidate for the Green Party, standing in the 2017 New Zealand general election, and was elected, via party list, as a member of Parliament (MP) at the age of 23.
+In the 2020 election, Swarbrick was elected as the MP for Auckland Central, becoming the second Green Party MP ever to win an electorate seat, and the first without a tacit endorsement from a major party leader.
 (Note: Former Green Party leader Jeanette Fitzsimons won the seat of Coromandel with the encouragement of Labour Party leader Helen Clark to potential Labour voters to give their electorate vote to Fitzsimons during the 1999 election.)
 She retained Auckland Central in the 2023 election.
 In March 2024, she was elected co-leader of the Green Party.
 Swarbrick is Green Party Spokesperson for Mental Health, Drug Law Reform, Revenue, Climate Change, and Finance.

 Early life

 Swarbrick was born in Auckland in 1994 and went to Royal Oak Intermediate and Epsom Girls' Grammar School.
-Her parents separated when she was young and she lived with her mother in the UK for six months and then with her father for 18 months in Papua New Guinea.
-She said her father taught her how to formulate an argument while practising her first speech at age seven.
-During high school, she spent a week at a time with each parent.
-She entered the University of Auckland at age 17, and in 2016 graduated with a Bachelor of Laws and a Bachelor of Arts in Philosophy.
-She says she did not want to be a lawyer but wanted to learn more about the Treaty of Waitangi and the legal system.
+Her parents separated when she was young, resulting in Swarbrick living with her mother in the UK for six months, followed by her father in Papua New Guinea for 18 months.
+She graduated with a Bachelor of Laws and a Bachelor of Arts in Philosophy from the University of Auckland in 2016.
+Swarbrick did not want to be a lawyer, instead wanting to learn more about the Treaty of Waitangi and the legal system.